April 22, 2022

 GLUTEN-FREE FLOUR: If you’re staying away from gluten, you can easily substitute the all-purpose flour for gluten-free flour in this easy recipe.

-LEMON EXTRACT: If you don’t have any, you can make a lighter-tasting brownie by substituting vanilla extract, or leave it out altogether.
-You can also add some extra lemon zest instead in this easy lemon brownies recipe.
+LEMON EXTRACT: If you don’t have any, you can make a lighter-tasting brownie by substituting vanilla extract, or leaving it out altogether.
+You can also add extra lemon zest instead in this easy lemon brownies recipe.

 WHITE CHOCOLATE CHIPS: Mix ½ cup of white chocolate chips into your brownie batter for extra sweetness.